 Did you know that an indoor cat lives twice as long as an outdoor one?
 Strictly indoor cats live an average of 12-15 years.
 Strictly outdoor cats usually do not live past age five, and a cat who spends time both inside and out has an average lifespan of eight years old.
 The single biggest factor to increase your cat’s longevity is to keep her indoors.
+You should pay attention to where your cat is living as it greatly affects their health.
+No matter where they live, make sure you have insurance for them from somewhere like Pets Best so you can afford their vet bills.

 Why do outdoor cats live such short lives?